dojot/docs/source/faq/faq.rst

 What is data flow?
 ^^^^^^^^^^^^^^^^^^

-It’s a processing flow for income messages/data of a device.
-With a flow you can dynamically analyse each new message in order to apply validations, infer information, and trigger actions or notifications.
+It’s a sequence of functional blocks to process incoming device messages.
+With a flow you can dynamically analyze each new message in order to apply validations, infer information and trigger actions or notifications.

 The data flow UI… really looks like node-RED.
 Are they related in some way?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^